jvcangussu/jvcangussu/README.md

 ###

 I'm a front-end developer passionate about technology, with experience in building web applications using technologies like Next.js and React, as well as mobile development with Kotlin, React Native, and other tools.
-I'm currently pursuing a degree in Computer Science at the State University of Southwest Bahia (UESB), where I’ve gained a solid foundation in core computer science concepts that I apply in real-world development projects.
+I'm currently pursuing a degree in Computer Science at the Universidade Estadual do Sudoeste da Bahia (UESB), where I’ve gained a solid foundation in core computer science concepts that I apply in real-world development projects.

 <h2 align="left">🧠 Knowledge</h2>